Charles Skiff Sanford

 The second child born was Anson Anderson Sanford, born in the town of Geneva, Ashtabula County, Ohio on September 30, 1842.

-The third child born was William A. Sanford, his records indicating he was born in New York on February 6, 1845.
+The third child born was William A. Sanford, his records indicate he was born in New York on February 6, 1845.

 Another son, George Ora Sanford was born in Geneva, Ohio on September 22, 1849, making him their fourth child.